-An internal Telstra memo has confirmed that the telco will support Xbox Console Streaming in Australia.
+An internal Telstra email has confirmed that the telco will support Xbox Console Streaming in Australia.

-The memo was penned by Michael Ackland Group Executive Consumer & Small Business at Telstra, sent to staff yesterday afternoon, and received by Stevivor earlier this morning.
-It details the company’s new partnership with Microsoft Australia in regards to the newly announced Xbox All Access Australia rent-to-own program.
+The email was written by Michael Ackland, Group Executive Consumer & Small Business at Telstra, and sent to staff yesterday afternoon.
+It details the company’s partnership with Microsoft Australia and the newly announced Xbox All Access Australia rent-to-own program.

 It continues on to confirm that the Telstra is “also supporting Xbox Console Streaming, offering customers the ability to stream these games from their Xbox console in and out of the home to compatible Android and iOS devices.”